Psychloor/ComfyUI_StylesManager/README.md

 ﻿# StylesManager

 Manager for https://github.com/twri/sdxl_prompt_styler so you can easily once opened modify each one.
-Also allows you to import CSV (styles.csv) from Automatic1111 and then save into a json file formatted for it
+Also allows you to import CSV (styles.csv) from Automatic1111 and then save into a json file formatted for it.

+Made to use myself and for a friend mostly.

 ## Screenshots